 The Band’s History and Mission

 The mission of the 2nd South Carolina String Band is to present Civil War music in as authentic a manner as possible.
 In their recordings the listener will hear the music of the 19th century played on 19th century period instruments in the appropriate style.
-This is the music of the day as it truly sounded to the soldiers of the Civil War.
+This is the music as it truly sounded to the soldiers of the Civil War.

-The 2nd South Carolina String Band was formed in August of 1989 by five riflemen of Co.I, 2nd SC Volunteer Infantry, a unit of Civil War reenactors that was very active during the five years of commemorative events celebrating the 125th Anniversary of the Civil War – and for many years to follow.
+The 2nd South Carolina String Band was formed in August of 1989 by five riflemen of Co.I, 2nd SC Volunteer Infantry, a unit of Civil War reenactors that was very active during the five years of events celebrating the 125th Anniversary of the Civil War – and for many years to follow.
 After the battles, drills and inspections, the boys who had instruments played and sang around the campfire while members of the unit would often join in and sing along.
 This was the beginning of the 2nd South Carolina String Band.

 Nearly two-and-a-half decades have passed since the summer they met, and the band’s popularity has grown within the Civil War reenactment community and far beyond.
 During the same period the group itself has grown and matured in their musicianship, sense of historical accuracy, and presentation.
-The band has changed over time, adding new members and instruments – a second fiddle, fife, penny-whistle and flute.
-It now numbers eight regular members (with a few frequent guest artists) and they’re proud to say that four of the original five men are “still with the colors” – still proudly representing the much renowned but no longer active infantry company they once marched with.
+The group has changed over time, adding new members and instruments – a second fiddle, fife, penny-whistle and flute.
+It now numbers seven regular members (with a few frequent guest artists) and they’re proud to say that four of the original five men are “still with the colors” – still proudly representing the much renowned but no longer active infantry company they once marched with.
 Though not a performing member of the group, Erik Ewers (son of the band’s manager and banjo player, Joe, and nephew to Joe’s brother and fiddler, Fred) has been as much a part of the group’s success over the years as any of the musicians.
 Erik has been the producer of all five albums released by the 2nd South Carolina String Band.
-A reenactor himself in his college years (with his father, uncle, and younger brother, Chris), Erik joined documentarian Ken Burns as an intern at Florentine Films following graduation from the University of Massachusetts, in 1991.
-He rose ‘through the ranks’ there and after more than 20 years with Burns, has won program Emmys for Unforgivable Blackness.
-The Rise and Fall of Jack Johnson, National Parks, and The War, and a personal Emmy or sound editing in The War.
+A reenactor himself in his college years (with his father, uncle, and younger brother, Chris), Erik joined documentarian Ken Burns as an intern at Florentine Films following graduation from the University of Massachusetts.
+He rose ‘through the ranks’ there and after more than 20 years with Burns, has won Emmys for film editing in ‘Unforgivable Blackness.
+The Rise and Fall of Jack Johnson,’ and for sound editing in ‘War’.
 It is his artistic instincts and keen ear that have been key to capturing in the studio the same unique spirit and energy that is the hallmark of the band’s live performances.

 The 2nd South Carolina String Band plays the songs and music that moved the American people of the early and mid-eighteen hundreds.
 They play the music that was in the hearts and minds and on the tongues of the citizen-soldiers that made up the ranks of the armies of the North and the South as they marched off to take part in the cataclysmic struggle that was to become the defining event of our nation’s history.
 They play it on instruments of the era and in an authentic manner and style that carries the listener back to simpler times.
 They play with a verve and excitement that infects even the most reserved listener with their own enjoyment and brings back to vibrant life the tumultuous energy of the American experience during the War Between the States.
-To experience the 2nd South Carolina String Band is, for a moment, to reach out and touch the past – “… to eavesdrop on history.”
+To experience the 2nd South Carolina String Band is, for a moment, to reach out and touch the past – “to eavesdrop on history.”